DmitriyEshenko/accel-ppp-docs/radius.rst

   Specifies timeout in seconds of accounting interim update, if request not received after this time , session will terminated.
 If ``acct-timeout=0`` then session keeps active.

 **sid_in_auth=**
+  By default is not defined.

+  Specifies should *accel-ppp* generate and send ``Acct-Session-Id`` on Access-Request packet.
+By default ``Acct-Session-Id`` sended on Accounting-Request packet.

 **require-nas-identification=**

 **acct-delay-time=n**